abrahamalex13/website-aa-analytics/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "I'm excited to learn about business questions that you want to answer with data."
+subtitle = "I'm excited to learn about your vision for utilizing data in new ways."

 # Automatically link email and phone?
 autolink = true